top of page

 High-School Transcript Evaluation Process

-Even though Gateway's program is for home education, we are still a school and must be sure that our students meet Gateway's graduation requirements.
-The evaluation process helps us to ensure that each student is on track to meet our requirements.
+Though Gateway's program serves home-educating families, we are an actual school and have a responsibility to see that our students meet appropriate requirements.
+The evaluation process has to ensure that each student is on track for graduation.
 Our high-school counselors are happy to help with any questions, concerns, or requests.
-You can give us a call or email us at any time.
+Please call or email at any time.

 1) Preliminary Junior Evaluation

-After we receive the application for the junior year (11th grade), we do a preliminary evaluation based on the records from 9th and 10th grade and we look at the educational plan for the 11th grade.
-At that time, we keep the evaluation in the office unless there are serious problems, in which case we would contact the family to let you know.
+When we receive the application for the junior year (11th grade), we make a preliminary evaluation based on the records from 9th and 10th grade and look at the educational plan for the 11th grade.
+At that time, we keep the evaluation in the office unless there are serious problems, in which case we would contact the family and attempt to resolve the issues.

 3) Initial Senior Evaluation